 Parents have a right to know the level of achievement their child attains on each of the state academic assessments.
 [ESSA Section 1112 (e)(1)(B)(i).
-Ohio law (Ohio Revised Code 3313.6029) requires districts to report the results of Ohio's State Tests to students' parents or guardians no later than June 30 of each year.
-Although this date does not apply to the Ohio English Language Proficiency Assessments (OELPS, OELPA, and Alt-OELPA), the Alternate Assessment for Students with the Most Significant Cognitive Disabilities (AASCD), ACT, or SAT, the Northwest Local School District is committed to providing results from these assessments to families in a timely manner.
+Ohio law (Ohio Revised Code 3313.6029) requires districts to share the results of Ohio's State Tests with parents or guardians no later than June 30 of each year.
+Results are shared electronically with parents through the Student Information System.
+For the 2024-2025 school year Ohio State Test results will be available through ProgressBook no later than June 30th.
+Family Reports for Ohio State Tests are distributed to families when students return in the Fall because they are not received from the state prior to the June 30th deadline.
+Although the June 30th deadline does not apply to the Ohio English Language Proficiency Assessments (OELPS, OELPA, and Alt-OELPA), the Alternate Assessment for Students with the Most Significant Cognitive Disabilities (AASCD), ACT, or SAT, the Northwest Local School District is committed to providing results from these assessments to families in a timely manner.